svekars/katacoda-scenarios/datum-intro/step9.md

 `vi Cats1/Calico.csv`{{execute}}

 Modify the file by removing the last row — row 6.
+We are using `vi` to open this file, therefore, press the `d` button twice to delete the whole line.
+Then, press `wq`{{execute}} to save and exit.
 Replace the file by the same name in the Pachyderm repo:

 `pachctl put file cats@master:Cats1/Calico.csv -f Cats1/Calico.csv`{{execute}}